How to raise an orphaned kitten baby

 What should I feed my kitten?

 Kittens require high-protein, wholesome food and a constant supply of water.
 Feed tinned food or pouches, as well as dry cat food for grazing.
 As a treat, feed your kitten fresh fish or chicken, but be sure to carefully remove any bones before serving.
+Baked salmon is an exceptional high-quality protein treat for cats.
+You can even add a pinch of catnip, but avoid using other seasonings and spices.
+See how long to bake salmon at varying oven temperatures here.

 How often should I feed my kitten?